nolanlawson/dotjs-2016/readme.md

 ## In many ways, they were just better

 ???

-Because in many ways, they were just better.

 If you wanted to build really cutting-edge web applications, then Flash, Silverlight, and similar technologies were compelling alternatives to the open web, because they had a lot more crucial features that the web lacked.